ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ```
 ###### New `lang.decimal:quantize()` function

-The `lang.decimal:quantize()` function has been introduced to control the precision of decimal values, which returns a value equal to the first operand after rounding and having the exponent of the second operand.
+The `lang.decimal:quantize()` function has been introduced to control the precision of decimal values, which return a value equal to the first operand after rounding and having the exponent of the second operand.

 ```ballerina
 import ballerina/io;